sayasunny0426-sketch/saya/README.md

 # COVID-19 In-Hospital Mortality Prediction

 ## Overview
-This project aims to predict in-hospital mortality in patients with COVID-19 using admission clinical variables and chest X-ray images.
+This project aims to predict in-hospital mortality in patients with COVID-19 using clinical information and chest radiographs obtained around the time of hospital admission.

-The project includes:
+The study compares:
-- Clinical prediction using logistic regression
-- Chest X-ray prediction using ResNet18
+- A chest X-ray model using ResNet18
-- Late fusion of clinical and imaging models
-- Model evaluation using ROC-AUC, PR-AUC, Brier score, and calibration metrics
-- Grad-CAM visualization for chest X-ray interpretation
+- Clinical models using Logistic Regression, XGBoost, and a Multilayer Perceptron
+- A Late Fusion model combining Clinical Logistic Regression and CXR ResNet18 predictions

+The main objective was to evaluate whether chest X-ray information provides additional predictive value beyond clinical information alone.

 ## Dataset
-The analysis was performed using the Stony Brook COVID-19 dataset.
+The analysis was performed using the Stony Brook University COVID-19 Positive Cases (COVID-19-NY-SBU) dataset.

+A total of 1,277 patients with an eligible frontal chest radiograph obtained from 2 days before the prediction time point through the same calendar date were included in the final analysis.

+The fixed dataset split consisted of:
+- Training set: 1,021 patients
+- Validation set: 128 patients
+- Test set: 128 patients

-The original patient-level data and chest X-ray images are not included in this repository.
+The original patient-level clinical data and chest X-ray images are not included in this repository.

 ## Repository Structure

 - `notebook/`
-  - Jupyter notebooks used for patient splitting, preprocessing, model training, evaluation, late fusion, and Grad-CAM visualization
+  - Jupyter notebooks used for data preparation, patient splitting, chest X-ray preprocessing, model development, evaluation, Late Fusion, and Grad-CAM visualization

 - `manuscript/`
-  - Final manuscript draft including the study methods, results, tables, figures, discussion, and conclusions
+  - Final manuscript including study methods, results, tables, figures, discussion, limitations, and conclusions

 - `presentation/`
   - Final revised presentation slides used for project evaluation

+- `limitations_and_next_improvements.md`
+  - Summary of the major study limitations and proposed directions for future improvement

 ## Analysis Workflow
-The overall analysis workflow consisted of the following steps:

-1. Creation of fixed patient-level training, validation, and test splits
+1. Creation of fixed patient-level Training, Validation, and Test sets
-2. Chest X-ray preprocessing and quality checking
+2. Chest X-ray eligibility assessment and preprocessing
-3. Development of the chest X-ray dataset and data loader
-4. Training of the ResNet18 chest X-ray model
+3. Development and training of the ResNet18 CXR model
-5. Final test-set evaluation of the chest X-ray model
-6. Grad-CAM visualization
-7. Clinical variable preprocessing and modeling using logistic regression
+4. Clinical variable selection and preprocessing
+5. Development of Logistic Regression, XGBoost, and MLP clinical models
-8. Construction and validation of the late fusion model
+6. Construction of the Late Fusion model
+7. Evaluation on the fixed Test set
-9. Comparison of the final prediction models
+8. Comparison of predictive performance across models
+9. Grad-CAM visualization and permutation importance analysis

 ## Models

-### Clinical Model
-A logistic regression model was developed using selected admission clinical variables.

 ### Chest X-ray Model
-A ResNet18 model was trained using frontal chest X-ray images obtained around the time of hospital admission.
+The CXR-only model used ResNet18 pretrained on ImageNet-1K and was fine-tuned using the selected frontal chest radiograph for each patient.

+### Clinical Models
+Three clinical models were evaluated:
+- Logistic Regression
+- XGBoost
+- Multilayer Perceptron

+The final clinical models used the same selected clinical features.

 ### Late Fusion Model
-The final multimodal model combined predicted probabilities from the clinical and chest X-ray models.
+Late Fusion combined predicted probabilities from Clinical Logistic Regression and CXR ResNet18.

+The final fusion weights were:
+- Clinical Logistic Regression: 0.72
+- CXR ResNet18: 0.28

 ## Model Evaluation
-Model performance was assessed using:
+Performance was evaluated using:
 - ROC-AUC
 - PR-AUC
 - Brier score
 - Expected Calibration Error (ECE)

+Paired DeLong tests with Holm correction were used for ROC-AUC comparisons.

-Grad-CAM was also used to visualize image regions contributing to chest X-ray model predictions.
+Grad-CAM was used to visualize image regions contributing to CXR model predictions.

-## Presentation
+## Main Results
-The `presentation/` folder contains the final revised presentation slides summarizing:
-- Study background and objectives
-- Dataset and cohort selection
+In the final Test set:
+- CXR ResNet18 ROC-AUC: 0.907
+- Clinical Logistic Regression ROC-AUC: 0.941
+- Clinical XGBoost ROC-AUC: 0.936
-- Clinical and imaging model development
+- Clinical MLP ROC-AUC: 0.880
-- Late fusion strategy
+- Late Fusion ROC-AUC: 0.944

-- Model performance
-- Grad-CAM results
-- Study limitations
-- Future improvements
+Although Late Fusion had the highest point estimate of ROC-AUC, the improvement over Clinical Logistic Regression was small and not statistically significant.

+Clinical Logistic Regression also showed better PR-AUC, Brier score, and ECE than Late Fusion.

+Modality-level permutation importance suggested that Late Fusion relied predominantly on clinical information, while CXR provided complementary prognostic information.

 ## Limitations
-The main limitations of this study include:
+Major study limitations included:
-- Single-center dataset
+- Single-center retrospective design
+- Lack of external validation
-- Limited number of mortality events
+- Limited number of mortality events in the Test set
-- No external validation
-- Use of a single frontal chest X-ray per patient
-- Potential dataset-specific bias
-- Limited generalizability to other institutions or patient populations
+- Missing sex information in a subset of patients
+- Uncertain temporal relationship between admission and CXR acquisition on the same calendar date
+- Unavailable exact measurement timestamps for individual clinical variables

+Additional details are provided in `limitations_and_next_improvements.md`.

 ## Next Improvements
 Future work should include:
 - External validation using independent datasets
 - Evaluation in larger and more diverse patient populations
-- Comparison with additional machine-learning and deep-learning models
-- Further improvement of model calibration
+- More precise temporal alignment of clinical and imaging predictors
-- Development of more advanced multimodal fusion methods
+- Further evaluation of multimodal fusion approaches
-- Assessment of clinical usefulness and potential implementation in real-world settings
+- Assessment of clinical utility in real-world decision-making
+- Prospective and multicenter validation

 ## Data Availability
+The original COVID-19-NY-SBU dataset is publicly available through The Cancer Imaging Archive (TCIA).

-The original patient-level clinical data and chest X-ray images are not distributed in this repository.
+Original patient-level clinical data and chest X-ray images are not redistributed in this repository.

-Users interested in reproducing the analysis should obtain the source dataset through the appropriate official data access process.

 ## Notes
-This repository is intended for academic and educational purposes.

-The repository contains analysis notebooks, manuscript materials, and presentation materials, but does not contain identifiable patient information or original medical images.
+This repository was prepared as the final portfolio for the COVID-19 mortality prediction project.

+It contains analysis notebooks, the final manuscript, presentation materials, and a summary of study limitations and future improvements.